Bounded t-structures on the category of perfect complexes: Bounded s on , without dualizing complexes

+We promised two theorems about bounded \tstr s on $\dcohs Z(X)$.
+We have so far delivered one: the combination of Theorem~\ref{T31.3} and Remark~\ref{R31.999} tells us that, in the presence of a dualizing complex, the bounded \tstr s on $\dcohs Z(X)$ are all equivalent.
+In this section we will prove the second theorem---the scheme $X$ is no longer assumed to have a dualizing complex, but the price we pay is that we can only handle the case $Z=X$, and $X$ must be separated.

-We have often appealed to \cite[Sections~1 and 5]{Neeman17}, but until now we haven't needed the other sections.
-In particular we have yet to appeal to the strong generation that's proved in the article.
-This will soon change, see the proof of Proposition~\ref{P3.3} below.
+We have often appealed to \cite[Section~1]{Neeman17}, but until now we haven't needed the other sections.
+In particular we have yet to appeal to the strong generation that is proved in the article.
+This will soon change, see the proof of Theorem~\ref{T3.3} below.
 To prepare ourselves it might help to include:

 \rmd{R3.5} Let $\ct$ be a triangulated category with coproducts, and let $\ch\subset\ct$ be a full subcategory.
 We recall \cite[Definition~1.3(ii)]{Neeman17}: for integers $n>0$ the full subcategories $\Coprod_n(\ch)$ are defined, inductively, by the rule